The 2013 Edgar Award Winners

 Kate Moore is a typical expat mom, newly transplanted from Washington DC to the quiet cobblestoned streets of Luxembourg.
 Her days are filled with coffee mornings and play-dates, her weekends with trips to Paris and Amsterdam.
 Kate is also guarding a tremendous, life-defining secret, one that’s becoming unbearable, indefensible.
 It’s also clear that another expat American couple are not really who they’re claiming to be; plus Kate’s husband is acting suspiciously.
 While she travels around Europe, looking for answers, she’s increasingly worried that her past is finally catching up with her.
 As Kate digs, and uncovers the secrets of the people who surround her, she finds herself buried in layers of deceit so thick they threaten her family, her marriage, and her life.

-Posted on 3 May 2013, in For Readers, For Writers, Literary Awards & their Winners, Note this Novel and tagged 2013 edgar award winners, Live by Night by Dennis Lehane, The Expats by Chris Pavone.
+Posted on 3 May 2013, in Info for Readers, Info for Writers, Literary Awards & their Winners, Note this Novel and tagged 2013 edgar award winners, Live by Night by Dennis Lehane, The Expats by Chris Pavone.
 Bookmark the permalink.
 Leave a comment.